Bracket: Uses of [ ]

-In the original quoted sentence, the word "my" was capitalized: it has been modified in the quotation given and the change signalled with brackets.
+In the original quoted sentence, the word "my" was capitalised: it has been modified in the quotation given and the change signalled with brackets.
 Similarly, where the quotation contained a grammatical error (is/are), the quoting author signalled that the error was in the original with "[sic]" (Latin for 'thus').

 A bracketed ellipsis, [...], is often used to indicate omitted material: "I'd like to thank [several unimportant people] for their tolerance [...]"

 Bracketed comments inserted into a quote indicate where the original has been modified for clarity: "I appreciate it [the honor], but I must refuse", and "the future of psionics [see definition] is in doubt".
 Or one can quote the original statement "I hate to do laundry" with a (sometimes grammatical) modification inserted: He "hate[s] to do laundry".

 Additionally, a small letter can be replaced by a capital one, when the beginning of the original printed text is being quoted in another piece of text or when the original text has been omitted for succinctness— for example, when referring to a verbose original: "To the extent that policymakers and elite opinion in general have made use of economic analysis at all, they have, as the saying goes, done so the way a drunkard uses a lamppost: for support, not illumination", can be quoted succinctly as: "[P]olicymakers [...] have made use of economic analysis [...] the way a drunkard uses a lamppost: for support, not illumination."
 When nested parentheses are needed, brackets are sometimes used as a substitute for the inner pair of parentheses within the outer pair.
 When deeper levels of nesting are needed, convention is to alternate between parentheses and brackets at each level.

 Alternatively, empty square brackets can also indicate omitted material, usually single letter only.
 The original, "Reading is also a process and it also changes you." can be rewritten in a quote as: It has been suggested that reading can "also change[] you".

 In translated works, brackets are used to signify the same word or phrase in the original language to avoid ambiguity.

 For example: He is trained in the way of the open hand [karate].

 Style and usage guides originating in the news industry of the twentieth century, such as the AP Stylebook, recommend against the use of square brackets because "They cannot be transmitted over news wires."
 However, this guidance has little relevance outside of the technological constraints of the industry and era.